rust-lang/rust/Configurations.md

 ## `fn_args_layout`

-Control the layout of arguments in a function
+This option is deprecated and has been renamed to `fn_params_layout` to better communicate that it affects the layout of parameters in function signatures.

 - **Default value**: `"Tall"`
 - **Possible values**: `"Compressed"`, `"Tall"`, `"Vertical"`